leela-zero/leela-zero/README.md

     src/leelaz -w weights.txt
     dump_supervised bigsgf.sgf train.out
     exit
-    training/tf/parse.py train.out
+    training/tf/parse.py 6 128 train.out

-This will run and regularly dump Leela Zero weight files to disk, as well as snapshots of the learning state numbered by the batch number.
+This will run and regularly dump Leela Zero weight files (of networks with 6 blocks and 128 filters) to disk, as well as snapshots of the learning state numbered by the batch number.
 If interrupted, training can be resumed with:

-    training/tf/parse.py train.out leelaz-model-batchnumber
+    training/tf/parse.py 6 128 train.out leelaz-model-batchnumber

 # Todo